Canardoux/flutter_sound/doc/codec.md

 Please, remember that actually, Flutter Sound does not support Floating Point PCM data, nor records with more that one audio channel.

-This works only with `openAudioSession()` and does not work with `openAudioSessionWithUI()`.
+This works only with openAudioSession](#openaudiosession-and-closeaudiosession) and does not work with `openAudioSessionWithUI()`.
-To play live stream, you start playing with the verb :
+To play live stream, you start playing with the verb [startPlayerFromStream](player.md#startplayerfromstream) instead of the regular `startPlayer()` verb:
 ```
 await myPlayer.startPlayerFromStream
 (